braintreeps/vim_dotfiles/README.md

 Python-Specific Mappings

 ```
-\rb - run all pytests in the current buffer
+\rb - run all tests in the current buffer (pytest or nose)
-\rf - run the current pytest
+\rf - run the current test
-\rl - run the last spec
+\rl - run the last test
 ```